BerlinVagrant/vagrant-dns/README.md

 ## Usage

 In addition to your networking config, configure a top-level domain and a `hostname` for your machine.
-Optionally, configure a set of free matching patterns.
 Global configuration options can be given through the `VagrantDNS::Config` object:

 ```ruby
 Vagrant.configure("2") do |config|